-Naloxone (Narcan®) is an emergency overdose reversal medication.
-When used properly, it can instantly revive someone who is experiencing an overdose until medical help arrives.
+Naloxone (Narcan®) is an emergency medication to use to reverse an opioid overdose.
+Anyone can save a life during an opioid overdose with naloxone.
+Giving someone naloxone won’t hurt them, so don’t hesitate to use it in an emergency.
+When used properly, it can instantly revive people of any age who are experiencing an overdose until medical help arrives.

-Opioids are prescription drugs, such as PercocetTM,SM and OxyContinTM,SM.
+Opioids are prescription drugs, such as hydrocodone (Vicodin®), oxycodone (OxyContin®), oxycodone/acetaminophen (Percocet®), fentanyl, and morphine.
 They are also illegal drugs such as heroin.
-Opioids are very dangerous when misused.

 How to avoid opioid overdose

-Never mix pain medicines with alcohol, sleeping pills or any illegal substances.
+- Never mix pain medicines with alcohol, sleeping pills or any illegal substance.

 Disclaimer: The content contained herein is meant to promote the general understanding of Naloxone and is for informational purposes only.
 Such information does not serve as a substitute for a health care professional’s clinical training, experience or judgment.
 Individuals and their families should not use such information as a substitute for professional medical, therapeutic or health care advice and counseling.
 No warranty whatsoever, whether express or implied by law, is made with respect to the content.